How to Make Homemade Eggnog

 When the holidays come around, treat your family and friends to homemade eggnog.
 It takes just a few ingredients and very little time, and it's a delicious start to any festive gathering.
 We'll teach you how to make your own eggnog so you can take this drink off your holiday shopping list.
 Plus, we have a few eggnog recipes and tips for adding eggnog to your cooking and baking, so you can flood the holiday season with this creamy, comforting drink.

 Eggnog has been around since at least Elizabethan times, and American colonists continued the tradition thanks to the availability of dairy products and easy access to rum and whiskey.
 No one knows the exact origins of the word nog.
 Some historians speculate that it comes from the word noggin, meaning a small wood mug.
 Others say nog refers to a strong variety of beer, which was used in Old World versions of the beverage.
 Regardless of the history, eggnog today includes these basic ingredients: milk and/or cream, eggs, sugar, nutmeg, and often a liqueur such as brandy or rum.

-1. How to Make Classic Eggnog
+How to Make Our Classic Eggnog Recipe

 Tip: If the egg mixture gets too hot or boils during cooking, the eggs can scramble or curdle.
 If this happens, pour it through a fine-mesh sieve and continue as directed.